-The holiday season is a busy time for many of our customers.
-With all the festivities, you may find that your water use, and in turn water bill, goes up.
+The holiday season can be a busy time.
+With all the festivities, you may find that your water use, and therefore water bill, goes up.

 We don’t want your water bill to be another thing you have to worry about this time of year.
-So here are some helpful tips on how you can save time and money this holiday season.
+Here are some tips to help you save time and money this holiday season.

 Sign Up for the Cleveland Water Web Portal

-By creating an account at my.clevelandwater.com, you can easily view your daily and hourly water usage.
+By creating an account at my.clevelandwater.com, you can easily view your actual water usage down to the hour.
 Knowing how much water you use, as well as when you use it, is an essential step in saving water and therefore costs.

 Find and Fix Leaks

-Holiday guests mean bathrooms experience heavier than normal usage, which makes your fixtures and plumbing more prone to leaks.
+Holiday guests mean bathrooms and fixtures experience more use, which can make your plumbing more prone to leaks.
 A leaking toilet can waste as much as 200 gallons per day!

 Inspect bathroom fixtures before family and friends arrive or consider upgrading to water-efficient fixtures and appliances.
-Find tips on how to detect and prevent costly water leaks on our blog.
+Find tips on how to detect and prevent costly water leaks.

 Preparing for and cleaning up after holiday meals and parties can use much more water than ordinary, everyday use.
 Running your tap continuously while preparing food or washing dishes can use more than 2 gallons of water every minute!